 A liability is included for contribution amounts due to be refunded to terminated vested members who made voluntary contributions to increase the maximum compensation limit prior to July 1, 1998.
 The System supplied the included amounts.

 These assumptions were recommended in the 2016-2019 Experience Study to the Board, which then adopted them.
-That report, which is available on the OPERS website, provides the rationale for the recommendations.
+That report, which is available on the OPERS website (www.OPERS.OK.gov), provides the rationale for the recommendations.